US on high alert for Iran threat in region after Israeli strike in Syria

 [Source: Reuters]

-The United States is on high alert and preparing for a possible attack by Iran targeting Israeli or American assets in the region in response to Israel’s strike on the Iranian embassy in Syria, a U.S. official said on Friday.
+The United States is on high alert and preparing for a possible attack by Iran targeting Israeli or American assets in the region in response to Israel’s strike on the Iranian embassy in Syria, a U.S. official said.

 “We’re definitely at a high state of vigilance,” the official said in confirming a CNN report that said an attack could come in the next week.